Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 ### deploy arkouda workflow

-The [deploy-arkouda-on-kubernetes-command.sh](deploy-arkouda-on-kubernetes-command.sh) script is used to deploy  Arkouda-on-Kubernetes, an example of which is shown below:
+The [deploy-arkouda-on-kubernetes-command.sh](deploy-arkouda-on-kubernetes-command.sh) script is used to deploy AoK, an example of which is shown below:

 ```
 export ARKOUDA_USER=arkouda